ASHS-School/mirrorcast/README.md

 <h2>How to use</h2>

-<p>Currently this is a rough prototype that I have only tested using my laptop running Ubuntu 16.04 and raspberry pi as the receiver.
+<p>Currently this is a rough prototype that I have only tested using my laptop running Ubuntu 16.04 and a raspberry pi as the receiver.
 The applet will add a option to start mirroring the selected display to the selected receiver.</p>

 <p>To install the mirrorcast client on debian/ubuntu<ul>
 <li>download the latest mirrorcast deb file from releases</li>